 The East German company produced electric trains in 22.5mm scale.
 It runs on A.F. track just fine, although just barely.
 Below is a photo of a train set they produced.

 This was an East-German company, originally founded in 1938 by Carl Liebmann.
 During WWII it had to become a munitions factory.
-Then in 1948 the Soviet Union dismantled the entire factory and moved it to the U.S.S.R.
-So, in 1949 Carl Liebmann started making 0-gauge track.
-By 1952 they had to figure out a way to leave East Germany.
-By 1956 the company had figured out to make realistic track in S-scale.
-By 1964 they seized production.
+Then in 1948 the Soviet Union dismantled the entire factory and moved it to the USSR.
+In 1949 Carl Liebmann started making O-gauge track.
+By 1956 the company had figured out how to make realistic track in S-scale.
+In 1964 they stopped production.
 This page shows quite a bit of product, as does this page.
 Fred van der Lubbe shows three passenger cars made by the company in his backyard layout.

 Copyright © 2019 NASG, Inc.; all rights reserved